jwitte08/TPSS/README.md

 Installing the build into a separate directory is possible and explained in deal.II's INSTALL README.

 ### Configuring TPSS

-To run the current TPSS software this branch (https://github.com/jwitte08/dealii/tree/rt_matrixfree) of jwitte08's deal.II fork is required.

 ```bash
 git clone --recurse-submodules <tpss-repo> <folder-name>